Blog Archives

 The Namesake (2007)

 Extremely heartfelt, this cross-generational family drama runs aground on some familiar territory but is boasted by strong acting.
 Whenever the film’s focus falls to the arranged married couple settling into a new country and a new relationship, that is when The Namesake is the most affecting and interesting.
 Too much time is spent on Gogol (Kal Penn) as their son who has completely embraced American culture and throws off his Indian roots.
 Of course he comes around in his opinion but his character never feels fully formed or completely believable, more like a composite of a prodigal son.
 Director Mira Nair has an obvious personal attachment to this tale of an Indian family trying to make their way in the U.S. of A, and she never misses her mark when dealing with the intensely decent and selfless father and his love for his wife.
 It’s a shame then that the movie shifts too much focus at the halfway point onto Gogol.
-The Namesake is a touching and entertaining that’s a cut above thanks to sensitive performances.
+The Namesake is touching and entertaining that’s a cut above thanks to sensitive performances.

 Nate’s Grade: B+